AntirWiki/Antir/content/Antir.md

 The Great Kingdom era would last until 1100 BR, when political strife led to the secession of [[Zauberei]] and [[Catsi Crossing]].
 They were followed about a century later by [[Blackwing]], leading to the near-total collapse of the [[Holy Kingdom]].

-The kingdom eventually recovered, managing to reclaim all its lost lands except those in the aforementioned countries and within the shifting realms of [[Strioc an Athraithe]].
+The kingdom eventually recovered, managing to reclaim all its lost lands north of Blackwing and west of the ever-shifting [[Strioc an Athraithe]].

+As the crusade ends and the threat of continental war wanes, Antir has entered an age of new ideas and cultural change.
+Open borders and faster communication has let information spread between the nations in a way unseen since the Great Kingdom.
+But threats new and old rise up to challenge this peace, and so too must heroes rise up to face them.